 18. Consider a Central Range and Range Hood

-your range on an island or peninsula, rather than against a wall, doesn’t necessarily free up space in itself.
+Your range on an island or peninsula, rather than against a wall, doesn’t necessarily free up space in itself.
 However, it does mean you can use a central hood fan, which leaves your cabinet wall without a large obstacle in the way of your storage cabinets.

-This setup leaves the center of the room still relatively open so as not to block conversation and sight lines, and allows for uninterrupted upper cabinets on your main walls for plenty of storage.
+This setup leaves the center of the room relatively open so as not to block conversation and sight lines, and it allows for uninterrupted upper cabinets on your main walls for plenty of storage.

 19. Swap In Some Secret Floor-Storage

 OK, this last idea may not be practical for most homes, but it was too fun not to include.
 This cool kitchen has a storage area for wines built into the floor.
-Sometimes when you want to add a little more storage to your kitchen, you have to think outside the wine box.
+Sometimes, when you want to add a little more storage to your kitchen, you have to think outside the wine box.